fvanevski/knowledge_agent/README.md

 - `id`: Primary key
 - `report_id`: A unique identifier for the report
-- `data`: A JSONB column containing the report data
+- `report`: A JSONB column containing the report data
 - `created_at`: Timestamp of when the report was created